Gorda Peak National Park

 Location and Geography

-Gorda Peak National Park is located on Virgin Gorda, one of the largest islands in the British Virgin Islands.
-Situated in the northeastern Caribbean Sea, this park covers an area of approximately 107 acres.
-The park’s main attraction is the Gorda Peak, which stands at an impressive height of 1,370 feet.
-From the summit, visitors can enjoy panoramic views of the surrounding islands and the turquoise waters.
+Gorda Peak National Park is situated on Virgin Gorda, one of the prominent islands in the British Virgin Islands.
+Covering around 107 acres, the park is known for its main feature, Gorda Peak, which rises to 1,370 feet.
+From the summit, you can enjoy sweeping views of the surrounding islands and the Caribbean Sea.

 Flora and Fauna